 “Bethlehem Ephrathah.”
+Micah 5:2 is quoted in Matthew 2:6.
 In Hebrew, “Bethlehem” means “House of Bread,” and the name was literally true because Bethlehem had good weather for growing grain, which was then ground into bread (cp.
 Ruth 2:2ff).
 However, the name “Bethlehem” is also typological, because Bethlehem was the birthplace of the Messiah and thus the place where Jesus Christ, “the Bread of Life,” came into the world (John 6:35, 48).

 “Ephrathah.”
 “Ephrathah” means “fruitful,” but exactly what it refers to is debated.
-It could be another name for Bethlehem (and was likely used that way), or the area around Bethlehem, or perhaps the name of a clan that lived in that general area.
+It could be another name for Bethlehem (and was likely used that way), or the area around Bethlehem, or a small village very close to Bethlehem, or perhaps the name of a clan that lived in that general area.

 “being small among the clans of Judah.”
 Bethlehem was a small town, but just how small no one really knows.
-Since Bethlehem was only a couple hours walk from Jerusalem its population would have fluctuated with the calendar, more people coming there during the Jewish feasts.
+Since Bethlehem was only a couple of hours walk from Jerusalem, its population would have fluctuated with the calendar because more people would go there during the Jewish feasts.
 The small size of Bethlehem would not have been unusual for an Israelite town on the edge of the Judean Wilderness where water was limited.
 But the small size of Bethlehem was not a problem with God, who announced through the prophet Micah that the Messiah would come from Bethlehem.